Prices rise and businesses grow, but ECB probably not for turning

 But don’t bet on the bank doing it just yet.

-The ECB is still looking at a highly uncertain economic and political landscape in the coming year and is far from declaring victory in its throw-money-at-it campaign to boost inflation to what it sees as normal and to create sustained economic growth.
+The ECB is still looking at a highly uncertain economic and political landscape this year and is far from declaring victory in its throw-money-at-it campaign to boost inflation to what it sees as normal and to create sustained economic growth.

 Consumer prices, a key gauge of economic health, rose by 1.1 per cent in the 19-country eurozone last month, nearly twice as fast as in November and the highest pace in more than three years.